odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Conformance Test Suite Chart (egeria-cts)
+# Performance Test Suite Chart (egeria-pts)

-This is a deployment of Egeria that will automatically run the [Conformance Test Suite's repository workbench](/egeria-docs/guides/cts/overview/#repository-workbench) against a deployed [metadata repository](/egeria-docs/concepts/metadata-repository).
+This is a deployment of Egeria that will automatically run the [Performance Test Suite](/egeria-docs/guides/cts/overview/#performance-workbench) against a deployed [metadata repository](/egeria-docs/concepts/metadata-repository).

 ??? success "Prerequisites"
     In order to use the chart, you'll first need to have the following installed: